Your Authorized Access to Online Banking

 - To send an encrypted email to someone at Bristol County Savings Bank, create your own secure mailbox which can be used for secure communications between you and any Bristol County Savings Bank employee.
 Click here to learn more about our Secure Email.

 - Protect your business

 - Keep your contact information current

 - Changed addresses, email or phone numbers?
 Another way to keep your personal information secure is to ensure that Bristol County Savings Bank has the most up to date contact information for every account holder.
 Much of this information can be updated in the online banking dashboard, when you stop into a branch or call our Customer Service Center.
 Keeping your email, address and mobile number up to date will help us keep you secure online!
-Remember, Bristol County Savings Bank will NEVER call you and ask for your personal account information.
 If you receive a call from anyone who claims to be from the Bank please hang up and notify us immediately.